MicrosoftDocs/win32/desktop-src/DMWmiBridgeProv/mdm-reporting-enterprisedataprotection01-retrievebycount02.md

 ---
 title: MDM\_Reporting\_EnterpriseDataProtection01\_RetrieveByCount02 class
-description: The MDM\_Reporting\_EnterpriseDataProtection01\_RetrieveByCount02 class is used to retrieve a specified number of logs from the StartTime. ms.assetid: '0a581d5a-129b-48c3-a7a1-3947cc1e2ee9'
+description: The MDM\_Reporting\_EnterpriseDataProtection01\_RetrieveByCount02 class is used to retrieve a specified number of logs from the StartTime. ms.assetid: 0a581d5a-129b-48c3-a7a1-3947cc1e2ee9
-keywords: ["MDM_Reporting_EnterpriseDataProtection01_RetrieveByCount02 class", "MDM_Reporting_EnterpriseDataProtection01_RetrieveByCount02 class, described"]
+keywords:
+- MDM_Reporting_EnterpriseDataProtection01_RetrieveByCount02 class
+- MDM_Reporting_EnterpriseDataProtection01_RetrieveByCount02 class, described
 topic_type:
 - apiref
 api_name: